Saihrishi1/Advanced-C-Lab-Manual/Module 7.md

 To write a C program to read a file name from user

 Algorithm:
-1. Include the necessary header file stdio.h.
+1. Include the necessary header file <stdio.h
 2. Begin the main function.
 3. Declare a file pointer p.
 Declare a character array name to store the file name.